Can You Fix Bad Gums at Home?

 Yes.
-In Phoenix, Arizona, just one dental implant can support two teeth in certain circumstances.
+One Tooth implant can support two teeth in certain circumstances.
 Dental bridges are frequently used to accomplish this.
 When one or more teeth are missing, a bridge can be placed over the gap using dental implants as anchors.
 One crown is set onto the implant, and the other crown for the missing tooth extends out from the first crown.

 Generally, two adjacent teeth are replaced using this approach.
 Whether or not one dental implant can support two teeth depends on factors such as: